DEq - A Card Quality Metric#

 The Formula#

 DEq can be decomposed into four main components, which are summed together then multiplied by % GP.
+For the officially posted rankings, I use the top player data set when possible, and filter for the latest dates possible to leave a satisfactory sample size.

-• Pick Equity, the heart of DEq.
-Pick equity is a decreasing quadratic function of ATA, such that a card with ATA 1.0 will have 3.0% pick equity, and a card with ATA 14.0 will have 0.0% pick equity.
+Pick Equity, the heart of DEq: Pick equity is a decreasing quadratic function of ATA, such that a card with ATA 1.0 will have 3.0% pick equity, and a card with ATA 14.0 will have 0.0% pick equity.

 Why GP WR#